clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 author: Kathy Davis
 draft: true
 ---
-Here is the first report from our developers who are receiving annual funding for their 2023 projects.
+Here are the first reports (Jan. and Feb.
+2023) from our developers who are receiving annual funding for their 2023 projects.
 They have been busy!
+Thanks all for the great work!<br>